ecrin-github/crPMT/README.md

 Versioning convention:  [major releases].[new features/major fixes/].[minor fixes]

 ## Requirements
-- Node, installation with nvm is recommended (tested with v24.11.0)
+- Node.js, installation with nvm is recommended (tested with v24.11.0)
 - Yarn (tested with 1.22.22)

 ## Installation